RyanMatte/Trust-Science/README.md

 To Start clone the repository in a local folder and rum npm install to install all the required node modules Running npm start will start the server
-Navigating to localhost:3000 to view the project
+Navigate to localhost:3000 to view the project